SpaceG/spaceg.github.io/_posts/2016-01-18-javascript-parts-I-basis.md

 So why do we need variables?
 Well, variables are needed to do anything interesting in programming.
 If values couldn't change, then you couldn't do anything dynamic, like personalize a greeting message or change the image displayed in an image gallery.

+<h2 class="section-heading"> Operators</h2>
+An operator is a mathematical symbol that produces a result based on two values (or variables).
+In the following table you can see some of the simplest operators, along with some examples to try out in the JavaScript console.

 <table class="standard-table">